Communote/communote.github.io/doc/user_functions_write_notes.md

 ### 2.1.1.3 Attachments

-Communote offers the possibility of adding attachments to the note and sharing them with other users.
-The standard configuration limits the data size to 10 MB.
-Please contact your Administrator, if you would like to know the exact size limit of the attachments.
+Communote offers the possibility of adding attachments to a note and sharing them with other users.
+The default configuration limits the size of an attachment to 10 MB.
+Please contact your Communote administrator if you want to find out how this limit is currently configured.

-You can add an attachment to your note by choosing the option "attachments" below the editor.
-You can now choose a file from your computer and add it to your note.
-Before sending in your note, you can re-check the attachment and erase it if that's necessary.
+You can add an attachment to your note by clicking the option "Attachments" below the editor.
+You can now choose files from your computer and add them to your note.
+Alternatively, attachments can also be added via drag and drop.
+Moreover, if there is image data in your clipboard, for instance after taking a screenshot, you can directly paste the data into the editor and an image containing the data will be attached to the note.
+Before publishing your note, you can re-check the attachments and remove any you don't want to send along.

 ![](images/editor_attachments.png)